mila-iqia/paperoni/paperoni/sources/scrapers/README.md

 ## query

 `query` is meant to simply query the scraper.
-This is the first method that should be defined, and it should be used to test that the right papers with the right information are produced. `query` must return or yield a list of `paperoni.sources.model.Paper`.
+This is the first method that should be defined, and it should be used to test that the right papers with the right information are produced. `query` must return or yield a list of `paperoni.model.Paper`.
 Try to implement it as a generator if possible.

 You may add any options you want, depending on what the scraper supports.
 For example, you may have `--author` if it can query by author, or `--conference` if it can query by conference name, or no options if it cannot be configured.